Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Discussion

 In this paper we have described the derivation of a new closed-form perturbative LLM solution, composed of a pair of linearized supergravitons of different mode numbers and their quadratic backreaction.
 We constructed the diffeomorphism that converts this solution into de Donder-Lorentz gauge.
 The resulting solution is the first such closed-form multi-mode solution, and is analogous to the large families of multi-mode solutions with AdS$_3 \times$S$^3$ asymptotics that have been constructed in recent years.

-We used this solution to compute two sequences of four-point correlators of two single-particle CPOs and two descendants.
-These correlators are related via superconformal Ward identities to correlators of four single-particle CPOs.
-For the first sequence, there is a proposed general formula for the sequence $\langle \cO_3 \bar{\cO}_3 \bar{\cO}_p \cO_p \rangle$ obtained from Mellin space methods~\cite{Aprile:2017xsp,Rastelli:2016nze,Rastelli:2017udc}, given in Eq.~\eqref{eq:33pp-CPO}, and our results are the first confirmation of this formula for general $p$ from a supergravity calculation.
+We used this solution to compute two sequences of tree-level four-point correlators of two single-particle CPOs and two descendants in the supergravity regime.
+These correlators are related via a superconformal Ward identity to tree-level correlators of four single-particle CPOs in the supergravity regime.
+For the first sequence, there is a proposed explicit formula for $\langle \cO_3 \bar{\cO}_3 \bar{\cO}_p \cO_p \rangle$ obtained from Mellin space methods~\cite{Aprile:2017xsp,Rastelli:2016nze,Rastelli:2017udc}, given in Eq.~\eqref{eq:33pp-CPO}, and our results are the first confirmation of this formula for general $p$ from a supergravity calculation.

-From the second sequence of correlators of two CPOs and two descendants, we obtained a novel, compact expression for $\langle \cO_2 \bar{\cO}_3 \bar{\cO}_p \cO_{p+1} \rangle$ for general $p$.
-We verified that it agrees with the results obtained from tree-level Witten diagrams in~\cite{Arutyunov:2018neq,Arutyunov:2018tvn} in the finite range of overlap.
+From the second sequence of correlators of two CPOs and two descendants, we obtained a new compact explicit expression for $\langle \cO_2 \bar{\cO}_3 \bar{\cO}_p \cO_{p+1} \rangle$ for general $p$.
+We verified that it agrees with the results obtained from tree-level Witten diagrams in~\cite{Arutyunov:2018neq,Arutyunov:2018tvn} in the finite range of overlap, $2 \le p \le 7$.
+We also verified that it agrees with the Mellin space bootstrap conjecture of~\cite{Rastelli:2016nze,Rastelli:2017udc} for general $p$, as well as the generating function proposed in~\cite{Caron-Huot:2018kta}.

 Our results can be regarded as further confirmation of the validity of the method of deriving all-light correlators from probing smooth supergravity solutions that are composed of backreacted supergravitons on the vacuum.
-They can also be regarded as highly non-trivial checks of the Mellin space bootstrap conjecture of~\cite{Rastelli:2016nze,Rastelli:2017udc}, the Witten diagram computations of~\cite{Arutyunov:2018neq,Arutyunov:2018tvn}, and indeed of this instance of the AdS$_5$/CFT$_4$ holographic correspondence.
+They can also be regarded as highly non-trivial checks of the Mellin space bootstrap conjecture of~\cite{Rastelli:2016nze,Rastelli:2017udc}, the Witten diagram computations of~\cite{Arutyunov:2018neq,Arutyunov:2018tvn}, the generating function of~\cite{Caron-Huot:2018kta}, and indeed of this instance of AdS$_5$/CFT$_4$ holography.

-Our results open up several possibilities for future work. our method can be straightforwardly generalised to construct two-mode LLM solutions for any pair of modes with specific choices of mode numbers $m$ and $n$, and to compute other infinite sequences of four-point correlators of single-trace operators from such backgrounds.
-Indeed, we took a first step in this direction by solving the linear-order equation for the probe for general $m$ and $n$.
+Our results open up several possibilities for future work.
+Our method can be straightforwardly generalised to construct two-mode LLM solutions for any pair of modes with specific choices of mode numbers $m$ and $n$, and to compute other infinite sequences of four-point correlators of single-trace operators from such backgrounds.
+As remarked in the Introduction, this would allow access to correlators with an arbitrary degree of extremality.
+We took a first step in this direction by solving the linear-order equation for the probe for general $m$ and $n$.

 Second, by extending our approach to higher orders in the perturbative expansion, it should be possible to compute four-point functions with more general multi-trace operators than powers of $\cO_2$, for instance the double-trace operators $\cO_3^2$ and $(\cO_2 \cO_3)$.
 This possibility to access more general multi-traces is an advantage that our ten-dimensional approach has over backgrounds that lie in a consistent truncation, that can access a relatively limited number of multi-trace operators.
 The disadvantage is that a ten-dimensional approach is more difficult to carry out in practice.
 Nevertheless, our results can also be regarded as laying the foundations for such investigations, and work in this direction is in progress.